What is HUD Technical Assistance?

 Once you submit a request for in-depth program assistance, a determination typically takes 3-6 weeks, depending on the complexity and breadth of the request.

 Guidance for Public Housing Authorities, Tribes, and TDHEs

-If you are a Public Housing Authority and your technical assistance request involves a HUD Office of Public and Indian Housing program, please contact your local PIH Field Office to discuss your needs and options for technical assistance.
+If you are a Public Housing Authority and your TA request involves the Emergency Housing Voucher (EHV) program, you may proceed with submitting your request by clicking “Begin Program Assistance Request” below.
+If your TA request involves other Public and Indian Housing (PIH) programs, please contact your local PIH Field Office to discuss your needs and options for TA.

-If you are a tribe or TDHE, discuss your program assistance request with your Area ONAP Office.
-Your Area ONAP Office will submit the technical assistance request on your behalf and will inform you when the request is approved or not approved.
+If you are a tribe or Tribally Designated Housing Entity (TDHE), discuss your program assistance request with your Area ONAP Office.
+Your Area ONAP Office will submit the TA request on your behalf and will inform you when the request is approved or not approved.